 Collective chemotaxis of bacteria (A. Buguin)

 Chemotactic bacteria E. coli swimming in suspension in a liquid medium consume the nutrients that are present in the solution and communicate between them via soluble factors.
 These properties give rise to complex behaviors (pattern formation, spontaneous fluctuations of concentration…).
 This system can be studied in microchannels, in which case, the bacteria form propagating waves when their concentration is sufficiently large.
 We measure quantitatively the propagation of these concentration pulses (figure 1) in various geometries of the channels and interpret these results with a kinetic model.
 Recent projects aim at perturbing these pulses by the application of an external field on the cells, or studying the interplay of mixtures of strains that behave differently in isolation.

 Figure 1: Concentration wave of E. coli bacteria in a microchannel and details of the individual trajectories

-Collective migration of epithelial cells
+Collective migration of epithelial cells (P. Silberzan)

 - See Pascal’s talk at the Curie international course “Multiscale integration on biological systems” (2014): Collective cell migration